Sunday, 24 September 2017

 There have been times when I've asked/invited certain 'friends' to meet with me and haven't received a reply, or I've been asked, "why, what for?".
 I don't give them an answer.
 In fact, I don't contact them again.
 A true friend, in my opinion, will simply reply with, "sure, when were you thinking?"
 Or, "I can't meet with you at the moment but, I can give you a call sometime soon.
 Let me know when is good for you?".
 No matter what you might be going through yourself, please try not to reject someone who reaches out to you.

-We all need someone.
+We all need each other.
 Nobody wants to be out here with life's hardships alone.
 Also, the one in need will not necessarily reach out directly stating their reason for doing so.
 They may share their work with you, or something funny just to grab your attention and engage you in a conversation in which they can ease their way into opening up about their troubles.
-Sometimes, there's nothing gravely wrong until your rejection...
-Sometimes they don't want to burden you, they simply want a moment of escape and peace from what is hurting them.
+They don't want to burden you, they simply want a moment of escape and peace from what is hurting them.

 So, again, when a friend reaches out to you, send back a positive response.
 Look out for your friends/loved ones the very same way you expect, or would like them, to look out for you.
 If you don't consider them a friend of yours, tell them.
 Quit stringing them along!